emerginganalytics/cyberarena/v2/build_files/instructions/student/csec1310 - slowloris.md

 4. Stop the attack, type `Ctrl` + `C` or `⌘` + `C`
     ***Note: You may have to type this twice.***

 ## Part 3: Securing the Website

-To secure the website from a Slowloris attack, you have a few options.
+There are many options for securing your web server.
+In this section, you will learn how to limit the number of connections that a client can make to your web server.
+This will help prevent Slowloris from being effective.
+You will also learn how to set a timeout on incoming requests.
+This will help ensure that Slowloris cannot keep connections open indefinitely.

+### Accessing your Web Servers

 1. Begin by opening an SSH session using the PuTTY client in your tools folder on the Desktop.
-2. Then, select the Web Server connection and click Open.
+2. **Then, select the Web Server connection and click Open.**
     ![image](https://github.com/emerginganalytics/cyberarena/assets/71454038/1f8fd374-ae38-4737-804d-6def49b1f7d2)
 3. Use the following credentials.

-    ```powershell
+    ```text
     Username: cyberarena
     Password: Let's workout!
     ```